-If you’ve ever had a bigeye tuna inhale your bait, considering the fight that’s surely embedded into your memory, this fish’s scientific name - Thunnus Obesus - probably makes perfect sense.
+If you're serious about offshore fishing and you’ve ever had a bigeye tuna inhale your bait, considering the fight that’s surely embedded into your memory, this fish’s scientific name - Thunnus Obesus - probably makes perfect sense.
 With tackle-busting ability and the determination to match just about anything ever hooked on the end of a line, these obese beasts are more than many anglers can handle—tag-teaming these giants is pretty much standard operating procedure.
 Put the 30-class tackle away and dig out the 50 and 80's.

 Identifying Bigeye Tuna

 If you believe bluefin and yellowfin tuna are somewhat difficult to tell apart, then it’s very likely bigeye tuna will have you scratching your head.
 With a body shaped like a bluefin and pectoral fins the length of a yellowfin, identification can be difficult.
-There are, fortunately, a few ways that an untrained eye can tell the difference.
+But there are a few ways that an untrained eye can tell the difference.
 First and foremost are the eyes.
-The pupil of a Bigeye is almost two times the diameter of the other two species, thus its name and the easiest way to determine what species of tuna is threshing around in the cockpit.
-Of course, if there is not another tuna to compare the eye with and you’ve had little experience with tunas in general, then move on to another indicator.
+The pupil of a bigeye is almost two times the diameter of the other two species, thus its name and the easiest way to determine what species of tuna is threshing around in the cockpit.
 Next examine the fins.
 The pectoral fins on a bigeye are almost identical in length to those of the yellowfin, extending to the beginning of the second dorsal fin.
 The pectoral fin on a bluefin falls well short of the second dorsal.
 Since this fin really does not distinguish the bigeye from large yellowfin, then take a look at the anal fin.
 This fin is shorter on bigeye than on mature yellowfin, which tend to be long.
 Still unsure?
 Examine the body.
-More often than not, the body will contain lateral iridescent blue bands on the side, which bluefin and yellowfin lack.
-This characteristic must be checked as soon as the fish comes out of the water, however, since the lines fade after death.
+More often than not, the body will contain lateral iridescent blue bands on the side, which both bluefin and yellowfin lack.
+This characteristic must be checked as soon as the fish comes out of the water, however, since the lines fade quickly once the fish is boated.
 If there’s still a question as to the identity of a tuna lying on the floor of the cockpit, the location it was caught may be the final identifier.
 Bigeye are seldom caught inside the 100 fathom line.
-This member the tuna family likes a lot of water beneath its keel as it searches out dinner in the canyons.
+This member the tuna family likes a lot of water beneath its keel as it searches out dinner.

-Recreational fishermen seldom target bigeye unless the charter fleet starts to hang them on the scale at days’ end in decent numbers.
-And before getting your hopes up, everyone should understand that there’s nothing easy about catching these fish.
+Before getting your hopes up, everyone should understand that there’s nothing easy about catching these fish.
 Many anglers go for seasons on end without hooking one up, and once you do get a bigeye on the line, there’s no guarantee you’ll get it to the boat.
-But the past couple years they have made strong appearances in the Mid-Atlantic canyons, making crews adjust their trolling spreads to be appetizing to this brute.
-(Keep your eyes on our Coastal Reports, at FishTalkMag.com, to keep tabs on when the bigeye bite is good).
+But they regularly make strong appearances in the Mid-Atlantic canyons, so crews adjust their trolling spreads to be appetizing to this brute.
+(Keep your eyes on our Coastal Fishing Reports to keep tabs on when the bigeye bite is good).
 Speaking of appetizing: the flesh of bigeye contains a high concentration of fat, giving it a different flavor then other tuna species.
 Some anglers like it, while others find it less appealing than yellowfin or bluefin.
 Nonetheless, the excitement surrounding the catch of a bigeye more than overshadows the differences in taste.

 The bigeye’s biology also comes into play as you choose when to target this species, because these fish’s eyesight is sensitive to direct sunlight.
 This results in most bites developing early in the morning or late in the evening, when sun is low on the horizon.
 Some boats focused on catching bigeye leave the dock at noon, fish through the sunset, and return home long after the sun has gone down.
 Some anglers have also had success trolling at night.